arnestrickmann/Notechat/README.md

 Notechat is a desktop application that enables you to interact with your Apple Notes through a chat interface.
 Built with Electron and React, it provides a seamless experience for conversing with your notes.

+## A NoteChat Poem

+Words in the margins hum like fireflies at dusk,
+Prompts drift through orchards where bright ideas bloom,
+Notes answer softly, a dialogue without fuss,
+Chatting through paper skies inside a cozy room.

 <p align="start">
   <a href="https://youtu.be/YeAgi0HQo7M?si=ivRz7Pp1xvq8HHBC">
     <img src="https://www.notechat.app/screenshotmusic.png" alt="NoteChat Demo" width="100%">